ibm-cloud-docs/bare-metal/mount-iso-bare-metal-server.md

 # Mounting an ISO on a bare metal server
 {: #bm-mount-iso}

-Although most {{site.data.keyword.cloud}} customers use one of the standard operating systems that come with our servers, you can mount custom ISOs (disk images) on servers.
+Although most {{site.data.keyword.cloud}} users use one of the standard operating systems that come with our servers, you can mount custom ISOs (disk images) on servers.
 You have two options for mounting custom ISOs.
 {: shortdesc}

 ## Overview